-Heart rate variability describes the time differences between successive R-R intervals [1] and is a non-invasive, practical and repeatable indicator of the performance and activity level of the cardiac autonomic which nervous systems reacts to environmental changes.
-Furthermore, it is a powerful tool in studying how to modify the system cardiac autonomic and it corresponds to the balance between the sympathetic and parasympathetic nervous systems [2].
-It is also a psychowith wide physiological phenomenon consequences, including physiological, psychological and environmental factors [1].
+Heart rate variability describes the time differences between successive R-R intervals [1] and is a non-invasive, practical and repeatable indicator of the performance and activity level of the cardiac autonomic nervous systems which reacts environmental changes.
+Furthermore, it is a powerful tool in studying how to modify the cardiac autonomic system and corresponds to the balance between the sympathetic and parasympathetic nervous systems [2].
+It is also psychophysiological phenomenon with wide including consequences, physiological, psychological and environmental factors [1].
 The Autonomic Nervous System (ANS) is divided into sympathetic and parasympathetic branches.
 Sympathetic activity tends to increase heart rate and decrease HRV, while parasympathetic activity tends to decrease heart rate and increase HRV [3].
 Heart rate varies from beat to beat mainly due to parasympathetic innervation to the heart, which is transmitted from the brain by the vagus nerve.
 With the loss of the vagus nerve, there is a significant decrease in HRV.
 Such a decrease in the parasympathetic nerve exposes the heart to unopposed stimulation by the sympathetic nervous system, which makes the heart vulnerable to arrhythmia and sudden death, and also accelerates the progression of coronary atherosclerotic disease [4].